 Examples of using shape in portrait photography

 Framing people with rectangle or square shapes in an image creates a sense of order and directs the viewer straight to the focal point.
-Even circles can be used to frame people and give an image with a sense of motion and energy.
+Even circles can be used to frame people and give an image a sense of motion and energy.

 Arrange a family group into a triangle shape for dynamic composition.